 On December 31, 1668, Dutch botanist, chemist, Christian humanist and physician Herman Boerhaave was born.
 Boerhaave is regarded as the founder of clinical teaching and of the modern academic hospital and is sometimes referred to as “the father of physiology”.
 He is best known for demonstrating the relation of symptoms to lesions and, in addition, he was the first to isolate the chemical urea from urine.
 He was the first physician that put thermometer measurements to clinical practice.

-At yovisto you can learn more about Science, Medicine, and Religion in a video lecture by Professor Lacquer at Berkeley.
+At yovisto academic video search you can learn more about Science, Medicine, and Religion in a video lecture by Professor Lacquer at Berkeley.

 References and Further Reading: